bsteen/bsteen.github.io/quotes.md

 > Reality has a well-known liberal bias.
 > -- Stephen Colbert

-> what if they came out with a car with a “separated 10” engine where it’s actually 10 0.3L single pot engines hidden throughout the engine bay and undercarriage like easter eggs
+> what if they came out with a car with a "separated 10" engine where it’s actually 10 0.3L single pot engines hidden throughout the engine bay and undercarriage like easter eggs
 > -- [Some guy on Reddit](https://www.reddit.com/r/cars/comments/j1kzky/under_the_skin_why_the_straightsix_engine_is_on/g70rlvk/)

 > Reality is false and needs to be fixed by DB constraints.